section-engineering-education/engineering-education/content/articles/bigdecimal-and-primitive-data-type-arithmetic-program-in-java/index.md

 When working with doubles of varying magnitudes, the smaller one could be dropped from the sum because the magnitude difference is so huge.
 This would not happen with BigDecimal.

 If you want to work with double numbers for arithmetic or scale handling or rounding or comparison or format conversion then the BigDecimal class is for you.
-While it can handle very large and very small floating point numbers with remarkable precision, the time complexity compensates a little.
+While it can handle very large and very small floating-point numbers with remarkable precision, the time complexity compensates a little.

 BigDecimal has the drawback of being slower and more difficult to write algorithms with.